-This applies to any city or busy area whether you’re on holiday or not as its common for ptheives to work together so that one can distract you while the other picks our pockets.
+This applies to any city or busy area whether you’re on holiday or not as its common for theives to work together so that one can distract you while the other picks our pockets.
 Always have your bag in your hands or on your front and don’t give your phone to somebody just because they have offered to take a photo.
 Look for a family instead.
 If somebody asks you for directions make sure you remain aware of your surroundings.

-You’re much more likely to fall for a holiday scam when you’ve been drinking so make sure you stay with friends.
+You’re much more likely to fall for a travel scam when you’ve been drinking so make sure you stay with friends.
 Never put your drink down out of sight and make sure you all have the address of where you’re staying – don’t just put it in your phone in case you lose it or it gets stolen!

 When you’re on a night out make sure you know the price of what you’re ordering so that you aren’t handed a huge bill once you’ve finished your drinks.

-If you’re not sure how much you should be charged make sure you haggle before you get in or that they have a meter, this is an easy and common holiday scam.
+If you’re not sure how much you should be charged make sure you haggle before you get in or that they have a meter, this is an easy and common travel scam.

 Also beware of their suggestions, they might be getting paid to bring tourists to places that aren’t worth your time.
 Stick to your plans!
 Also if they try to tell you somewhere is closed or full and you haven’t booked, it doesn’t mean that’s true – again they might be benefitting for taking you somewhere else and you’ll have no idea what you’re getting.